Leveraging Logoteleology’s Meaning Antecedent Analysis

 - Reveal the operating “truisms” of his or her situation

-- Make out the psychological goal (i.e. What is the aim or intention), and infer the consequence, of her or his approach (i.e. The potential or desired impact on self, another or the situation)
+- Make out the psychological goal (i.e. What is the aim or intention), and infer the consequence, of his or her approach (i.e. The potential or desired impact on self, another or the situation)

 - Select and decide on the unbiased standards for future meaningful decision-making and choice selection